 Are you a big fan of rice?
 Do you and your family eat it regularly?
 Maybe you eat it every day?
 If so, then chances are you would definitely benefit from a rice cooker.
 But, with so many models available, each of them with a host of features, how do you choose the right one for your needs?
-Well, thankfully, at Rice Cooker Junkie, we have done all of the heavy lifting and reviewed the best rated rice cookers on the market.
+Well, thankfully, at Rice Cooker Junkie, we have done all of the heavy lifting and reviewed the best-rated rice cookers on the market.

 Well, as you might imagine, a rice cooker is simply a small appliance that is used to prepare rice in a fast and convenient way.
-It consists of a thermostat, a bowl that is designed especially for cooking rice and, of course, a heat source.
+It consists of a thermostat, a bowl that is designed especially for cooking rice, and, of course, a heat source.

-However, that only covers the basics because today’s modern rice cookers also come with a host of time saving features such as computerized displays, touch controls, advanced times and even fuzzy logic.
+However, that only covers the basics because today’s modern rice cookers also come with a host of time-saving features such as computerized displays, touch controls, advanced times, and even fuzzy logic.

 When it comes to the actual cooking process, there are also some steps that need to be explained.
-First of all, you simply add the amount of the rice that you want to cook along with the appropriate amount of water into the cooking bowl.
+First of all, you simply add the amount of rice that you want to cook along with the appropriate amount of water into the cooking bowl.
 But, keep in mind that the more water you add, the longer it will take the cook to complete.

 During the cooking process, the mixture will heat at the appliance’s preset level.
 At the end of the process, you will notice that the water you added will be gone.
 From this point on, there are some rice cookers that will continue to keep the cooked rice at a warm temperature – but without burning it – and others that will simply switch off.

-Some of the most popular brands out there at the moment are Zojirushi, Krups, Oyama, Panasonic, Sanyo, Aroma, Miracle Exclusives and Cuisinart although there are many others that are good, depending on your requirements and how much you have to invest.
+Some of the most popular brands out there at the moment are Zojirushi, Krups, Oyama, Panasonic, Sanyo, Aroma, Miracle Exclusives, and Cuisinart although there are many others that are good, depending on your requirements and how much you have to invest.